lmjohns3/theanets/docs/creating.rst

 Layers are the real workhorse in ``theanets``; custom layers can be created to do all sorts of fun stuff.
-To create a custom layer, just create a subclass of :class:`Layer <theanets.layers.Layer>` and give it the functionality you want.
+To create a custom layer, just create a subclass of :class:`Layer <theanets.layers.base.Layer>` and give it the functionality you want.

 As a very simple example, let's suppose you wanted to create a normal feedforward layer but did not want to include a bias term::